 Operating Systems (1 Credit) CS104V3S

 This course covers the installation, deployment, and troubleshooting of the current Microsoft Desktop Operating system.
 The hands-on approach will prepare students to face the real life challenges of a desktop technician.
-This is required for an IT Diploma and there is no prerequisite for this course.
+This is required for an IT Diploma.

 Network Technologies (1 Credit) CS105V3S

 The focus of this course is on learning the fundamentals of networking.
 Students will learn both the practical and conceptual skills that build the foundation for understanding for basic networking.
-This is required for an IT Diploma and there is no prerequisite for this course.
+This is required for an IT Diploma.

 Cybersecurity Essentials (1 Credit) CS106V3S

 The focus of this course is learning the fundamentals of cyber security, focusing on both theory and practice.
 Students will learn to secure devices, operating systems, networks, including routers and switches, and their associated software.
-This is required for an IT Diploma and there is no prerequisite for this course.
+This is required for an IT Diploma.

 Grade 12 Courses